gluster/glusterdocs/Administrator Guide/Setting Up Volumes.md

     > - Make sure you start your volumes before you try to mount them or
     > else client operations after the mount will hang.

     > - GlusterFS will fail to create a distribute replicate volume if more than one brick of a replica set is present on the same peer.
-For eg. four node distribute (replicated) volume with a more than one brick of a replica set is present on the same peer.
+For eg. a four node distribute (replicated) volume where more than one brick of a replica set is present on the same peer.
     >

     >         # gluster volume create <volname> stripe 2 replica 2 server1:/brick1 server1:/brick2 server2:/brick3 server4:/brick4